andiprasetyooo923-commits/verus-mining-andiencoe/README.md

 x86_64

-the "VERUSVPS" binary is compatible.
+the VERUSVPS binary is compatible.

 «⚠️ VERUSVPS is compiled for Linux x86-64 and is not intended for ARM64 VPS.»